dan-brodie/try-new-things-gcp/README.md

 We want to deploy our application using cloud run.
 In order to do this we need the application to be packaged up as a (docker) container.
 Ideally if we make any changes to the application we want a system to detect this and automatically package up a new version.

+We can do this by combining source code management (git) and cloud build (CI).
-Luckily git has functionality to do this.
-We can tell cloud build to watch for a trigger or a new commit and automatically build a new version when this happens.
+Cloud build can watch for a trigger or a new commit and automatically build a new version when this happens.

 We're going to tell google to follow the instructions in the `dockerfile` to build the application and store the created image in the Google Container Registry every time this trigger occurs.